wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/3-manage-updates-offered-windows-update.md

 :::image type="content" source="../media/3-check-updates.png" alt-text="Check for updates.":::

 Additionally, if the feature update version the device is on is close to its end of service (EOS), the device will be offered a new feature update.
 Commercial customers, however, can specify which feature update they want and when they want it to be offered to the device.
 In fact, you have a few different ways of doing so.
-First let’s discuss how to use Microsoft Intune to select a feature release for deployment.
+First let's discuss how to use Microsoft Intune to select a feature release for deployment.

 ### Select a feature release version